A chain theorem for sequentially $3$-rank-connected graphs with respect to vertex-minors: Introduction

 Here is our chain theorem for sequentially $3$-rank-connected graphs with respect to vertex-minors.

 \begin{theorem} Every sequentially $3$-rank-connected graph $G$ has a sequentially $3$-rank-connected vertex-minor $H$ with $|V(H)|=|V(G)|-1$, unless $|V(G)|\leq 12$. \end{theorem}

-Our theorem is motivated by the following theorem for sequentially $4$-connected matroids, proved by Geelen and Whittle. \begin{theorem}[Geelen and Whittle~{\cite[Theorem 1.2]{Geelen2001}}] Every sequentially $4$-connected matroid~$M$ has a sequentially $4$-connected minor $N$ with $|E(N)|=|E(M)|-1$, unless $M$ is a wheel matroid or a whirl matroid. \end{theorem}
+Our theorem is motivated by the following theorem for sequentially $4$-connected matroids, proved by Geelen and Whittle. \begin{theorem}[Geelen and Whittle~{\cite[Theorem 1.2]{Geelen2001}}] Every sequentially $4$-connected matroid~$M$ has a sequentially $4$-connected minor $N$ with $|E(N)|=|E(M)|-1$, unless $M$ is a wheel matroid or a whirl matroid. \end{theorem} Theorem~\ref{thm:seq_matroid} was motivated by the conjecture on the number of inequivalent representations over a fixed prime field.
+This conjecture was later proved by Geelen and Whittle~\cite{GW2013} by using a stronger version of Theorem~\ref{thm:seq_matroid} due to Oxley, Semple, and Whittle~\cite{OSW2012}.
+It would be interesting to see if this stronger version also has a vertex-minor analog.

 Let us briefly sketch the proof of Theorem~\ref{thm:main}.
 The proof consists of three parts.
-In the first part, we prove it for $3$-rank-connected graphs, which are prime graphs with no set $X$ such that $\rho_{G}(X)\leq 2$, $|X|>2$, and $|V(G)-X|>2$.
-The second part discusses internally $3$-rank-connected but not $3$-rank-connected graphs.
+In the first part, we prove it for $3$-rank-connected graphs that are prime graphs with no set $X$ such that $\rho_{G}(X)\leq 2$, $|X|>2$, and $|V(G)-X|>2$.
+The second part discusses internally $3$-rank-connected graphs that are not $3$-rank-connected.
 The last part considers sequentially $3$-rank-connected graphs that are not internally $3$-rank-connected.

 Essentially, the proof is based on the submodularity of the matrix rank function.
 We will also use Theorem~\ref{thm:bouchet}.
 Proof ideas of some lemmas are from Geelen and Whittle~\cite{Geelen2001}.
 We will also use triplets introduced by Oum~\cite{Oum2020}.